-WINEMAKING: Sourced 65% from the Kayena Vineyard of Tamar Valley and 20% the Hazard Vineyard, with the balance sourced from Tamar Valley vineyards.
-This is a light, bright, fruit-forward Pinot Noir; the grapes are picked quite early, and freshness abounds, thanks also to limited cold soaking and whole berry ferments in static fermenters using an air maceration technique that allows gentle extraction of color and tannins without overpowering the wine.
-Vegan-friendly.
+WINEMAKING: With fruit sourced from the East Coast and in the north, Tamar Valley, the 2023 vintage saw a cool season with very low yields of high quality Pinot Noir.
+The fruit was harvested at moderate potential alcohol yet with full flavor and ripeness.
+The grapes are picked quite early, and freshness abounds, thanks also to limited cold soaking and whole-berry ferments in static fermenters using an air maceration technique that allows gentle extraction of color and tannins without overpowering the wine.